 This was not a simple process and I couldn't have done it without my partner Cat and her mum Janet who have both been integral to the opening and running of the new campsite business.
 I want to say a big thanks to them.
 Our dogs Molly and Zara were also on hand to take the stress away, one big tail wag and all the days troubles were forgotten!

 We love Catgill and hoped others would to.
 Turns out they do!
 And we have been so lucky to share our farm with hundreds of people over the years, many of them returning year on year.
 My grandad loved chatting to the regulars, many of whom, he called friends telling tales of yesteryear.
 He was involved in the business until he was 86 and became quite the legend with our guests and was often mentioned on social media and TripAdvisor.
-Both of which he has absolutely no idea about!
+Both of which he had absolutely no idea about!

 My dream for the campsite was to make it somewhere unforgettable.
 We started with a simple field and a high quality toilet block and have now added features such as an onsite shop, coffee shop and in 2019 we added electric hook up.
 2019 was an eventful year and Cat and I are engaged!
 As well as this we opened our brand new timber pods and luxury bell tents all with private hot tubs.
 As a family we have dedicated many hours to the project and being perfectionists, we have thought about all the little details that will create a memorable and unique stay.
 It's been an exciting and exhausting journey with many highs and some lows, but it's so rewarding to see how much people love it here and to see the excellent reviews we are receiving.

 As we continue to grow our philosophy is simple, be friendly, down to earth and always retain the family atmosphere.
 Oh, and of course embody the traditional welcoming charm Yorkshire is famous for.